 Ovulation and Technology

-Ultrasound can be utilised not just during pregnancy, but also pre-conception too!
+Other than that, ultrasound can be utilized not just during pregnancy, but also pre-conception too!
 It is an amazing alternative to manually charting menstrual cycles on calendars or working them out through calculators.
-It is essentially a ‘snap-shot’ of a point in time of the female cycle and can determine whether ovulation is close through measuring the size of ovaries.
+It is essentially a ‘snap-shot’ of a point in time of the female cycle and can determine whether ovulation is close by measuring the size of ovaries.
 Whilst an innovative way to predict ovulation, it requires great timing to ensure the best information, as well as costly both in terms of time and money.

 A great alternative that modern technology provides to fertility apps on smart phones or devices alike, is that of an advanced fertility monitor.
 Using core temperatures these devices offer an effective alternative to the more basic and often inaccurate format of applications.
 Fertility monitors are a great tool to use to not only assist with conception, but to help understand how the female body works.